Crom Castle: History

 In 1764, the Old Castle was destroyed by a domestic fire.
 In 1840, the present-day Crom Castle was built, designed by English architect Edward Blore.

-In 1997, Henry Crichton, 6th Earl Erne, gave the estate to the National Trust to manage.
-The castle remains the private property of John Crichton, 7th Earl Erne, but is available for hire.
+In 1987, Henry Crichton, 6th Earl Erne (often known as Harry Erne) gave the estate to the National Trust to manage.
+The castle itself remains the private property of John Crichton, the 7th Earl of Erne (or John Erne), but is available for hire.

-Crom Estate was the location of a great classic yacht and steamboat regatta in August 2010 when the races of the 1890s were recreated in Trial Bay using Norfolk Broads One-Designs (brown boats), Lough Erne Fairies, Fife One Designs from Anglesea and a pair of Colleens.
+The Crom Estate was the location of a great classic yacht and steamboat regatta in August 2010, when the races of the 1890s were recreated in Trial Bay using Norfolk Broads One-Designs (brown boats), Lough Erne Fairies, Fife One Designs from Anglesey (Welsh: Ynys Môn), and a pair of Colleens.
 Races took place on Upper Lough Erne within sight of the castle, and the boats moored each evening off the boathouse in Crom Bay.

 Crom Castle Loyal Orange Lodge 1219 is a lodge of the Orange Order based at the Crom Estate, occupying the former laundry.
 It dates back to the time of John Crichton, 4th Earl Erne, who served as Grand Master of the Grand Orange Lodge of Ireland from 1886 until his death in 1914.

 Boathouse

-The castle's boathouse on the shore of Lough Erne was rebuilt in 1841 by George Sudden in Tudor style.
+The castle's boathouse on the shore of Upper Lough Erne was rebuilt in 1841 by George Sudden in Tudor style.
 It has arched doors and windows at ground-floor level.
 Upstairs is a room which overlooks the lake.

 Before the 20th century, much travelling in County Fermanagh was most easily done on Lough Erne, and visiting guests would often arrive at the boathouse.
 Now empty and unused, except by the Earl of Erne, it was once the home of the Erne Yacht Club.